jacobdbt2100/dbt_Core-Setup/README.md

 ## 4. Version Control with Git

+`Git:` A version control system that tracks changes in files.
+`GitHub:` A cloud platform for hosting and collaborating on Git repositories.

 ### 4.1 Git Initialize

 **From the root of your dbt project folder, that is;**